bikematrix/documentation/docs/overview.md

 Our SDK (with web components) are available through [NPM](https://www.npmjs.com/package/@bikematrix/web-components/v/1.0.18).
 These can be used on your website to allow for fast integration.

+You can integrate with our SDK and API in one solution.
+Therefore adding any extra capabilities our SDK does not currently offer.

 Find out more in the SDK Integration section.

 #### API